-Although the symptoms of gestational diabetes go away after the baby is born, a woman who has had gestational diabetes is at a higher risk of having type 2 diabetes later in life (Gestational diabetes, 2017).
+Although the symptoms of gestational diabetes go away after the baby is born, a woman who has had gestational diabetes is at a higher risk of having type 2 diabetes later in life (National Institutes of Health, 2017).

 Gestational diabetes treatment aims to keep the mother’s glucose levels in a normal range, which reduces the risk of pregnancy complications like having a very large baby and difficult delivery.
 Additionally, if the mother’s glucose is not well controlled during pregnancy, her child can be at increased risk of having obesity and of having type 2 diabetes as an adult.

 A somewhat low carbohydrate diet—about 45% of calories—is one of the ways to keep the mother’s blood glucose levels under control.
 Glucose levels of women with gestational diabetes are typically high in the morning and so the carbohydrate content of breakfast is limited, often to 15-30 grams (Shields, 2015).
 Breakfast should mainly provide protein and fat and this can be a change for some vegan women who may be used to eating a breakfast of mostly carbohydrate like toast and fruit.
 A better option for breakfast for a vegan woman with gestational diabetes could be 3/4 cup of oatmeal (21 grams of carbohydrate) with 2 tablespoons of peanut butter for a total of 28 grams of carbohydrate and 12 grams of protein.

 For women with gestational diabetes, fruit is typically avoided in the morning because fruit sugar is absorbed quickly and can cause a spike in blood glucose.
 Fruit is often limited to 1 small serving a few times later in the day.